 Talent positioning the sample using three plastic tape strips so it remains suspended above the water surface. [wide angle]

-Measuring.
+Measuring with vernier calliper

 At specified intervals of 0, 0.5, 1, 2, 4, 8, 24, and 48 hours, remove the sample from the water box, weigh it on a scale [1], and measure its dimensions quickly to minimize moisture loss [2].
 After each measurement, return the sample to the water box and close the lid [3].